tiepdotme/marabesi.com/_posts/2020-06-22-reactjs-patterns-a-study-based-on-google-search.md

 ### Redux

-The redux pattern is a implementation of FLUX, the state management pattern created by Facebook to handle global state {% cite flux_facebook_pattern --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}{% cite post_getting_to_know_the_redux_pattern --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}.
+The redux pattern is an implementation of FLUX, the state management pattern created by Facebook to handle global state {% cite flux_facebook_pattern --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}{% cite post_getting_to_know_the_redux_pattern --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}.
 {% cite post_redux_design_patterns_reduxsauce --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} provides
 an introduction to redux and its main components, namely: Action, Reducer and Store.